raditzlawliet/solr-copy-to/README.md

+> **Warning**
+> Project will be archived as read-only.
+This project still can be use, But there will be no update until unknown date announcement.

 # Solr Copy To
 Solr copy collection to Solr/MongoDB with Solr API using Golang.
 This project already using dep as package manager.